ibnesayeed/webserver-tester/README.md

 # WebServer Tester

-A testing system for CS531 web server design course projects.
+An HTTP testing and deployment system for CS 531 (Web Server Design) course projects.

 ## Test Locally

 To test your server, run your server first, note down the host and port of the server (which can be on the local machine or on a remote machine), then execute the tester script against that `<host>` and `<port>`.

+Currently, the testing script has an external dependency on NetCat (`nc`) utility for making requests.
+However, we plan to eliminate this dependency.

 ```
 $ git clone https://github.com/ibnesayeed/webserver-tester.git